preciofishbone/OmniaDocsG2/using-omnia-feed/index.rst

 Settings are found in Omnia Admin.
 There are settings for the tenant, mainly used by AM and the Omnia Feed Team to set up the tenant, and then settings for each Business Profile, where for example the tabs are set up.
 See this page for more information: :doc:`Omnia Feed - Business Profile Settings </admin-settings/business-group-settings/omnia-feed/index>`

-For an implementation example, see this page: (link to be added)
+For an implementation example, see this page: :doc:`Omnia Feed - implementation example </using-omnia-feed/omnia-feed-implemenation-example/index>`

 The Omnia Feed App
 *******************